apache/incubator-xtable/website/docs/presto.md

 <TabItem value="delta">

 :::tip Note
-If you are following the example from [Hive Metastore](https://onetable.dev/docs/hms), you can query the Onetable synced Delta table from Presto using the below query.
+If you are following the example from [Hive Metastore](https://onetable.dev/docs/hms), you can query the OneTable synced Delta table from Presto using the below query.
 ```sql md title="sql"
 SELECT * FROM delta.delta_db.<table_name>;